kaihime-shorai/Backup-Tools-For-Shapes.inc/README.md

 1. Download or clone this repository.

-2. Open **`index.html`** (or whatever you named your HTML file) directly in any modern web browser (Chrome, Firefox, Edge, Safari)—no installation, servers, or coding knowledge required!
+2. Open **`Chat Story Formatter and Reader.html`** (or whatever you named your HTML file) directly in any modern web browser (Chrome, Firefox, Edge, Safari)—no installation, servers, or coding knowledge required!

 3. (Optional) Enter a **Story Title** and **Description/Author name** on the control panel.